spice2x/spice2x.github.io/src/spice2x/README.md

   - enables or disables image resize state
 - image_resize_set_scene(scene: int)
   - sets the active scene for image resize state; set to 0 to disable resize

+## Native wrapper libraries
+Spicetools provides wrapper libraries in: Arduino, C++, Dart, and Python.
+Python is the only one that is fully spec compliant.
+Other libraries may be missing features and contain bugs; please feel free to contribute code to fill the gaps if you work on a project using these libraries.

 ## License
 Unless otherwise noted, all files are licensed under the GPLv3.